makers-for-life/makair/README.md

 ---

-➡️ **Update (6th April 2020):** We are ongoing finalization, endurance testing and final industrialization of our V1 MakAir respirator design.
+➡️ **Update (6th April 2020):** We are ongoing finalization, endurance testing and final industrialization of our V1 MakAir ventilator design.
 In the meantime, clinical trials have been started.
 We will provide more information (very) soon.

 ---